Table of Contents

 Homepage Two Column Posts

-To convert the homepage to two columns posts layout, use the following CSS code in Ghost Code Injection Site Header section.
+To convert the homepage to two columns posts layout, use the following CSS code in the Ghost admin Code Injection Site Header.

 <style>